F6ITU/K_PA_Protec/README.md

 For more information, please refer to the Aries documentation

-This map was originally developed by Kjell LA2NI in September 2021, with UltiBoard EDA.
+This board was originally developed in September 2021 by Kjell LA2NI , with UltiBoard EDA.
 This repository is a « bug for bug » clone of the original Protection Board using the Opensource Kicad EDA.

-This port is placed under the CERN Open source Licence.
+This port is placed under the CERN Open source/ Open hardware Licence.

-The original work is protected under the TAPR Open Hardware licence
+The original work is protected by the TAPR Open Hardware licence

 Kicad is an Opensource EDA software maintained by the European Reseach Center CERN (Conseil européen pour la recherche nucléaire)